Brooklyn College Welcomes Son of Acclaimed Author Who Chronicled Surviving the Holocaust as a Child

 The event was accompanied by the exhibit, BESA: A Code of Honor.
 Muslim Albanians Who Rescued Jews During the Holocaust, which was on display in the Brooklyn College Library through December 1.
 The exhibit was developed by Yad Vashem and was on loan from the American Society for Yad Vashem, www.yadvashemusa.org.

-The lecture was part of the “We Stand Against” series that has been a campus fixture since spring 2017.
+The lecture was “We Stand Against” series that has been a campus fixture since spring 2017.
 Throughout the year, the initiative features lectures, workshops, concerts, programs, and events that reflect Brooklyn College’s ongoing commitment to elevating dialogue, enhancing understanding and compassion, and celebrating the voices that make up our diverse campus community.